Do you want to get great reviews from your Airbnb guests? Do you aspire to be a Superhost?

 - Details on where to find the extra sheets, toiletries, cleaning supplies, and cooking supplies

-- Contact information for the host and her husband
+- Contact information for the host and their spouse – in case of emergency

 This little guidebook came in handy and saved time because I didn’t have to message my host to ask her these common questions.